cesar-arce/Virtual_Environements_and_requirements.txt/README.md

 Run an image as a user with docker run --user {username}

 $ docker run --user doctordocker mongo

+$ docker run

+- --rm remove container automatically after it exits
+-
+- -it connect the container to terminal
+-
+- --name web name the container
+-
+- -p 5000:80 expose port 5000 externally and map to port 80
+-
+- -v ~/dev:/code create a host mapped volume inside the container
+-
+- alpine:3.4 the image from which the container is instantiated
+-
+- /bin/sh the command to run inside the container

+Stop a running container through SIGTERM

+$ docker stop web

+Stop a running container through SIGKILL

+$ docker kill web

+Delete all running and stopped containers

+$ docker rm -f $(docker ps -aq)

+Create a new bash process inside the container and connect it to the terminal

+$ docker exec -it web bash

+Print the last 100 lines of a container’s logs

+$ docker logs --tail 100 web

 ## Creating a Network